espressif/vscode-esp-idf-extension/docs/DEBUGGING.md

   > **NOTE:** If set to `manual`, openOCD and ESP-IDF Debug Adapter have to be manually executed by the user and the extension will just try to connect to existing servers at configured ports.
 - `name`: The name of the debug launch configuration.
 This will be shown in the Run view (Menu View -> Run).
 - `type`: Type of debug configuration.
 It **must** be `espidf`.
-- `skipVerifyAppBinBeforeDebug`: (Default `true`) If disabled the extension will verify that the current workspace folder `build/${project-name}.bin` is the same of the target device application. `${project-name}` is the name of the project (i.e blink) and is obtained from the `build/project_description.json`.
-Set this to `false` to add application binary validation before debug session.
+- `verifyAppBinBeforeDebug`: (Default `false`) If enabled the extension will verify that the current workspace folder `build/${project-name}.bin` is the same of the target device application. `${project-name}` is the name of the project (i.e blink) and is obtained from the `build/project_description.json`.
+Set this to `true` to add application binary validation before debug session.
+- `tmoScaleFactor`: Scale factor for gdb timeout.
+Default: 1.

 If `gdbinitFile` or `initGdbCommands` are defined in launch.json, make sure to include the following commands for debug session to properly work as shown in [JTAG Debugging debugging with command line](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/jtag-debugging/using-debugger.html#command-line).